BAlmeidaS/zettelkasten/Zettelkasten/Crossover.md

 tags:
   - Negnevistky-chap-7
 ---
-After choosing the ones that will be used on the next generation, there is a chance - *percentage of Crossover*.
+After choosing the ones that will be used on the next generation, there is a chance - *Crossover rate*.
 That 2 of them are chosen to crossover.

 Usually this **chance is between 0.6 and 0.9**